How to use Surlingham.org

 I am an author for a group, how do I place posts?

 (i) Log in to the site using ‘Useful services’ on the right hand side half way down.
 You will need your email address or username and a password which you will have set up earlier (previous FAQ).
 This should take you to the WordPress ‘Dashboard’ screen.
-(If not obtain this via ‘WP Admin’ on the left hand strip.)
+(If not you might obtain this via some combination of MySite and ‘WP Admin’ on the left hand strip.)

 (ii) Under ‘Quick Draft ‘ type in the title and the body of the text.

-(iv) When you are ready to publish your post onto the site, click Publish.
+(iv) When you are ready to publish your post onto the site, click Publish at the top right of the editing screen.
+(You can publish now or set a later date.)

 One way to include your document in a post follows.
-Do (i) to (iii) above to write the text which will accompany the document and get to the Edit Post screen.
-(For pdf or word files It is a good idea to use the text to give some idea of the content of the document so that followers can decide whether they want to open the link or not.)
+Do (i) to (iii) above to write the text which will accompany the document and show you the editing screen.
+(For pdf or word files It is a good idea to use the text to give some idea of the content of the document so that readers can decide whether they want to open the link or not.)

 I am an author, how can I include a link to a web site in my post?